St John’s College arrangements for quarantine / self-isolation after travelling to College accommodation

 How much will I have to pay for accommodation during quarantine?

-Additional nights of accommodation for quarantine purposes will be charged at the standard student rate for the room that you have booked for Easter Term.
+Additional nights of accommodation for quarantine purposes will be charged at the standard student rate for the room.

 Paying for two extra weeks of accommodation will be a serious financial hardship for me.
 Can the College help?